apache/metron-bro-plugin-kafka/docker/README.md

   --container-name               [REQUIRED] The Docker container name
   ```

-#### The example script
+#### The example end to end test script

-`example_script.sh` is provided as an example of a testing script.
+`run_end_to_end.sh` is provided as an example of a testing script.
 Specific or extended scripts can be created similar to this script to use the containers.
 This script does the following:

 1. Creates the Docker network